 Further details about applying to a Conservatoire through UCAS can be found here.

 It is important to be aware that there is a much earlier date for applications to Conservatoires through UCAS.
-The official deadline for the form and school reference to be competed is 1 October (for most Music courses) and 15 October (for most undergraduate dance, drama or musical theatre courses).
+The official deadline for the form and school reference to be completed is 1 October (for most Music courses) and 15 October (for most undergraduate dance, drama or musical theatre courses).
 Therefore, it is important that Mrs Hall is aware of students’ intentions to apply in the summer term of Year 12.

 It is possible for students to apply through the UCAS Conservatoire section and UCAS at the same time.
 For further details, students should see Mrs Hall.

 5. When does she have to apply by and how much does an application cost?